Spectra of Reduced Fractals and Their Applications in Biology: Applications to Biology

-The fact that algae have different shapes is well-known.$^{26,27}$ Using several most commnoly known shapes of green algae (see also Figs. 1 and 2, and Table 3), we obtained the RFS shown in the panel C of Fig. 3.
+The fact that algae have different shapes is well-known \cite{26,27}.
+Using several most commonly known shapes of green algae (see also Figures~\ref{fig1} and~\ref{fig2}, and Table~\ref{tab3}), we obtained the RFS shown in panel C of Figure~\ref{fig3}.
 The spectrum shows its maximum for cylindrical algae, and smaller values of the fractal dimension for oval and ellipsoid algae; both oval and ellipsoid algae have comparable fractal dimensions.
-An interesting result is that spherical algae have the lowest fractal dimensions, which implies that their complexity is the heighest among algae considered for this spectrum.
+An interesting result is that spherical algae have the lowest fractal dimensions, which implies that their complexity is the highest among algae considered for this spectrum.

-The panel D of Fig. 3 shows the SRF for different familes.
-The presented results are consistent with the SRFs given in the previous panels, specifically, in the panel A, as the SRF of the panel D mainly reflects differences between algae being unicellular (Desmidiaceae), colonial (Hydrodictyaceae and Scenedesmaceae) or multicellular (Volvocaceae).
-The spectrum demonstrates (similar to the SRF of the panel A) a rapid decrease in the fractal dimension, and related increase in algae complexity, for colonial algae as compared to unicellular ones.
-Even sharper decrease in the fractal dimension is observed for multicellular algae as compared to colonial.
-As expected, there is only a small difference in the fractal dimension between the families Hydrodictyaceae and Scenedesmaceae as members of these families are mainly colonial (see Table 3).
+The panel D of Figure~\ref{fig3} shows the SRF for different families.
+The presented results are consistent with the SRFs given in the previous panels, specifically, in panel A, as the SRF of panel D mainly reflects differences between algae being unicellular (Desmidiaceae), colonial (Hydrodictyaceae and Scenedesmaceae) or multicellular (Volvocaceae).
+The spectrum demonstrates (similar to the SRF of panel A) a rapid decrease in the fractal dimension, and related increase in algae complexity, for colonial algae as compared to unicellular ones.
+An even sharper decrease in the fractal dimension is observed for multicellular algae as compared to colonial.
+As expected, there is only a small difference in the fractal dimension between the families Hydrodictyaceae and Scenedesmaceae as members of these families are mainly colonial (see Table~\ref{tab3}).